Singles & Rolls / Dynamics

 Berlin Percussion features a unique "Singles & Rolls" patch type.
 This patch combines single hits with dynamically playable rolls.

 In addition, most instruments also have recorded Dynamics, which reside in their own Dynamics patch.
-These two patches are seperated for technical reasons, but can work together on the same MIDI channel.
+These two patches are separated for technical reasons, but can work together on the same MIDI channel.

 All instruments of the same family (snare drums, bass drums, ...) are sampled and mapped with the same layout which makes it possible to use the same MIDI data for multiple patches or to layer instruments.